Mythois/KurvKompisAppGroupProject/README.md

 ## Functional Requirements
 Search functionality, e.g., through a dialog/form/search field for search input
-* We have implemented a "Searchbar" component, which updates the displayed shopping item while writing to the items matching the search input
+* We have implemented a "Searchbar" component, which updates the displayed shopping item while writing so that the items matches the search input.

 List-based presentation of searches with provisions for handling large result sets, either by paging through them or dynamically loading more results through scrolling.
-* The **{?}** page showes a list-based presentation of possible shopping items depending on the input of the search field.
-Large result sets are handeled by **{?}**
+* The ItemRegister page shows a list-based presentation of possible shopping items depending on the input of the search field.
+Large result sets are yet to be handled when the DB is implemented.

 The ability to view more details about each object.
 * By clicking on an item in the list one will be sendt to a page showing more information about the selected item.
+We are yet to fix so that actual information is shown and not just the placeholder information.

 Sorting and filtering options for the result set (note that sorting and filtering should be applied to the entire result set, not just what happens to be loaded on the client).
-* **{?}**
+* We are planning on implementing filtering based on the categories of the items in the database.

 Inclusion of some form of user-generated data that should be stored persistently on the database server and presented (either user-added information, reviews, ratings, search history, or other data like a shopping list).
-* The user can add shopping items
+* The user will be able to add shopping items to the item register.

 The solution should demonstrate aspects of universal design and web accessibility.
-* The website is designed to change the layout of the page after de size of the user device.
+* The website is designed to change the layout of the page based on the size of the user device.
-* On desctop the home page have a double view showing one component on the left sidde and one component on the right side.
+* On desktop the home page will have a double view showing one component on the left side and one component on the right side.
 If the screen turns small enough (about phone size) the page will be split into two different pages.
 * If the screen turns small phone sized a footer will appear.
-* **{?}**

 The solution should demonstrate aspects of sustainable web development through design choices.
-* **{?}**
+* **{?}** Yet to be discussed within the team.

 Good design, sensible choices, and solutions that align with the type of data you choose.
-* Hope so...
-* The website follows a lot of the standards of webpages making it easy to navigate giving it a good design.
+* The website follows a lot of the standards of web pages making it easy to navigate giving it a good design.
-* **{?}**

-The project's database and backend should be hosted on the group's virtual machine upon submission.
-* **{?}**

 ## Technical Requirements
 The user interface should be based on React and programmed in TypeScript.
 The project should be set up using Vite.
-* We have build the project using React and typecript, set up by Vite
+* We have build the project using React and typecript, set up by Vite.

 Use of state management, for example, redux, mobx, recoil, apollo local state management, etc.
-* The project uses **{?}** to manage states.
+* Yet to be implemented.

 A custom/developer GraphQL backend, with the freedom to choose the type of database server on the backend, but the project should use a backend database set up by the group.
+* Yet to be implemented.
-* The backend is build using GraphQL so that it sould, by changing the **{?}** variable be able to interact with different types of database servers.
+* The backend is going to be build using GraphQL so that it should, by changing the **{?}** variable be able to interact with different types of database servers.
-* For the project it is buil a database set up by de group following the **{?}** model.
+* For the project it is going to be built a database set up by de group following the **{?}** model.

 Use of good and relevant components and libraries (freedom to choose, and we encourage maximum reuse of third-party solutions).
+* Yet to be implemented.
-* We have used **{?}**
+* We have used Tailwind for making the styling process smoother.

 ## Testing
 The test are set up using vitest and should be covering all the different components and **{?}**
+* Yet to be implemented.

 ## Future Work
-- What is our plan?
+- Our plan includes adding the missing functionality named above, as well as setting up and implementing the usage of a database.
+We are also planning on making the styling smoother.

 ## Building and Running the Project
 ### How to get started